Junjie-Ye/RoTBench/README.md

-# RoTBench
+# [EMNLP 2024] RoTBench

-## RoTBench: A Multi-Level Benchmark for Evaluating the Robustness of Large Language Models in Tool Learning
+## [EMNLP 2024] RoTBench: A Multi-Level Benchmark for Evaluating the Robustness of Large Language Models in Tool Learning

 > Data for paper [RoTBench: A Multi-Level Benchmark for Evaluating the Robustness of Large Language Models in Tool Learning](https://arxiv.org/abs/2401.08326)